 In total there are 2 types of accounts – active and passive.
 The first group includes those that designate the company’s own placed funds, and to the second, additional borrowed loans.
 Accordingly, for active accounts, a debit is an arrival, and a loan is a flow, and for a passive one, on the contrary.

-Increasing the values of the left side of accounting (that is, debiting) on active accounts means increasing the property rights or property of the company, whereas in passive accounts, an increase in the debit indicates a reduction in the institution’s own funds.
+Increasing the values of the left side of accounting (that is, debiting) on active accounts means increasing the property rights or property of the company, whereas in passive accounts, an increase in the debit indicates a reduction in the institution’s own funds and application.

 The loan is displayed on the right side of the account.
 If we talk about active accounts, the increase in the value of the loan will tell about the reduction in the value of the company’s property or the amount of own funds, while an increase in the indicators of passive accounts will indicate an increase in the company’s funds.